FitActive

 FitActive is an Italian chain of fitness clubs operating via a franchising model.
 Founded in 2015 by Eduardo Montefusco, it is one of the largest gym chains in Italy by number of active locations.

 History

 The company was founded in 2007 by entrepreneur Eduardo Montefusco, with the first location opening in Seveso, in the province of Monza and Brianza.
 Originally starting with a standard business model, the company shifted in 2015 to a "budget" or low-cost model, inspired by the German fitness market.
 This new format offered 24-hour access, 7 days a week, with a flat monthly subscription fee.

 During the COVID-19 pandemic in Italy, when gym closures were mandated by the government, FitActive implemented digital training services, offering live-streamed workout classes to members.

 By late 2024, the chain had expanded to over 150 locations throughout Italy.
 The company has also begun international expansion, with locations in Albania, Brazil, Romania, Spain, and Switzerland.

-Business model

-FitActive operates primarily through a franchising system.
-Its business model is characterized by: